-A partnership approach while engaging with suppliers.
+What needs to change to create supplier engagement strong?A partnership approach.
 It starts with accepting the fact that suppliers bring value to the table.
-This is why companies hire them in the first place.
-They are capable of delivering good outcomes in their specific area of expertise.
-The objective of supplier engagement should be to enable suppliers and hold them accountable for doing their job well.
-If suppliers don’t perform consistently, then disengage but resist the urge to micro-manage.Below are steps we found useful in holding suppliers accountable.
+This is the reason why companies employ them in the first place.
+They are capable of providing excellent results in their particular area of expertise.
+The aim of supplier engagement should be to enable suppliers to perform and hold them accountable but not to micromanage.Below are steps we found useful in holding suppliers accountable.